Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Cell cycle in the framework of master equation

 \subsection{The deterministic population dynamics}

-In this work, the cell cycle is studied in the framework of master equation of the population dynamics, which has been introduced to this problem by Bell and his colleagues in the 1960s\cite{bell67} and was recently renewed in the 21st century's wave of quantitative investigation on bacterial physiology\cite{biswas14prl,suckjoon15,suckjoon18}.
+This work studies the accumulation model, which is illustrated in Fig.\ref{fig_dm}.
+According the model, the cell size $x$ exponentially grows with the rate $dx/dt=\gamma x$, while it accumulates certain adder indicator $s$ from the newborn value $s=0$ with the rate $ds/dt=x/m_0$.
+The cell division happens when the adder indicator reaches the division threshold $s=1$.
+Assuming even division, the birth sizes of the daughter cells are half of the division size of the mother, $x_b=x_d/2$.

+The framework of master equation of the population dynamics is employed to investigate the model.
 Let us denote the number of the cells of size $x$, age $\tau$ and the adder indicator $s$ at time $t$ in the whole population by $u(x,s,\tau, t)$.
 Taking cell age, size growth and indicator accumulation into account, the time course of $u$ is governed by the master equation

 where we have adopted the exponential cell growth assumption that the rate coefficients are set as $k^{(x)}=\gamma x$ with the cell growth rate $\gamma$ and $k^{(s)}=x/m_0$.
 We will see later $m_0$ sets the mean added size for each cell cycle.